ftmoztl/stock-price-prediction-with-LSTM/README.md

 By this hyperparameter tuning, the optimal model for each company was saved.
 The optimal models were detected with respect to the determined threshold.
 You can find this process in the 'fine-tuning.ipynb' notebook.

 # Results

+Threshold values of model performance are determined to stop the parameter tuning process.
+The thresholds were calculated according to the baseline results (multiplied by 0.1) of each company, and optimal models were saved when the models that have reached this target value.
+You can find the MAPE results of the baseline and developed model which belongs to each company.

 ![MAPE-Baseline-LSTM](/Graphs/MAPE-Baseline-LSTM.png)